Bathua Thepla Recipe (Indian Flatbread With Bathua Leaves)

 - You can add oil or ghee while kneading the dough.
 This makes your thepla softer.

-- Add water carefully as leaves already contains water.
+- Add water carefully as the bathua leaves already contain water.